-Travis Tritt, Brad Paisley And More React As Troy Gentry And Don Williams Die Within Hours Of Each Other
+Travis Tritt, Brad Paisley, And More React As Troy Gentry And Don Williams Die Within Hours Of Each Other

 Country music suffered an unspeakable loss as two of its biggest stars died within hours of each other on Friday, Sept.
 8. Troy Gentry, half of the popular country duo, Montgomery Gentry, died in a helicopter crash on Friday afternoon, and country music legend Don Williams died earlier in the day after a short illness, making Sept.
 8 one of the darkest days ever in country music.

-Gentry’s shocking death was announced on the official Montgomery Gentry website, revealing that the 50-year-old singer was tragically killed in a helicopter crash at approximately 1:00 p.m. in Medford, New Jersey as his musical partner Eddie Montgomery waited for him at the airport.
+Gentry’s shocking death was announced on the official Montgomery Gentry website, revealing that the 50-year-old singer was tragically killed in a helicopter crash at approximately 1 p.m. in Medford, New Jersey, as his musical partner Eddie Montgomery waited for him at the airport.
 Montgomery Gentry was scheduled to perform at the Flying W Airport and Resort in Medford on Friday night.
 The platinum-selling duo behind hits like “Where I Come From” had been performing together since 1999.

 Shortly before Troy Gentry’s shocking death, Rolling Stone announced that country music’s “Gentle Giant,” Don Williams, passed away at age 78 after a short illness.
 Williams was a staple of country radio in the 1970s and ’80s, releasing 16 No. 1 songs between 1974 and 1985, including “Tulsa Time,” “Lord, I Hope This Day Is Good,” and “It Must Be Love.”
 Don Williams was inducted into the Country Music Hall of Fame in 2010.